 In many mammalian species, the synaptonemal complex (SC) is longer in females.
 Yet, the majority of these observations come from species with female-biased heterochiasmy.
 Our wider survey of recombination in house mice provides an opportunity to determine whether sex differences in chromatin compaction (SC length) are reversed when heterochiasmy is male-biased.
 In addition, if SC length is a strong determinant of the genome-wide recombination rate, male musculusPWD and male molossinusMSM should have longer SC lengths than the other strains.

+To account for confounding effects of sex chromosomes from pooled samples of bivalents, we considered a reduced dataset including only bivalents with SC lengths below the 2nd quartile (for SC length) in each cell.
+This dataset included the four or five shortest bivalents and excluded the X bivalent in oocytes.
+A total of 678 ‘short’ bivalents were isolated from 103 oocytes and 37 spermatocytes.
+Although this smaller dataset has decreased power, it offers a more comparable set of single bivalents to compare between the sexes.

 Short bivalents are significantly longer in females than males in all strains (t-test; p < 0.05) except musculusSKIVE.
-The female:male ratio ranges across strains from 1.15 (musculusMSM) to 1.49 (domesticusWSB).
+The female:male ratio ranges across strains from 1.15 – 1.15 (musculusMSM) to 1.49 – 1.49 (domesticusWSB).

+As an additional metric of chromatin compaction, we computed the total (summed) SC length of all bivalents for single cells, using the image analysis algorithm of Wang et al. (2019).
+Mouse means were calculated from cell-wide total SC lengths in 2,984 out of 3,680 cells with MLH1 counts (Figure X).
 Females have significantly longer total SC than males in each strain tested separately (t-test; p < 0.05).
 That females have longer SCs is also supported by mixed models and general linear models with covariates, which identify sex as the most consistently significant effect (p < 0.05).
 Additionally, there are some significant subspecies and strain effects (p < 0.05), indicating that SC length has evolved among strains and subspecies.

 In summary, two approaches for measuring and analyzing SC length indicate that females have longer SCs (chromosome axes), even in strains where males have more MLH1 foci per cell.
 Furthermore, joint consideration of MLH1 foci and total SC length suggests that males from high-recombination strains have less “space” in which to place their additional crossovers.